malversoft/cached/decorator.md

         return self.value + x
 ```

-Subsequent calls to the method will give cached wrong results due to caching.
+Subsequent calls to the method will produce wrong results due to caching.

 ```python
 number = Number(0)